The Québec maritime Blog

 From sea to sky

 On the Islands, whether we’re talking about regional products, art or active outdoor activities, nature and imagination are always part of the picture.
 But back to the water.
 Those red cliffs carved into fantastic shapes that you got so intimately acquainted with while exploring the caves are one of the Islands’ trademarks, as are the endless sandy beaches that surround the archipelago for 300 kilometres (190 miles).
 This stunning seaboard is ideal for sea kayaking, a popular and accessible sport.
 Head to Parc de Gros-Cap, in Étang-du-Nord, to see for yourself.
 This park is a magical place: a campground and youth hostel are perched on a small peninsula surrounded by carved cliffs and offering a nearly 360° panoramic view.
 You can reserve the excursion of your choice—preferably with a guide—by kayak or trimaran.
 Nearby, you might spot people seemingly walking on water, who let out peals of laughter whenever a seal swims by.
-They are stand up paddle surfing (SUP), which is one of North America’s fastest growing water surf activities.
+They’re stand up paddle surfing (SUP), which is one of North America’s fastest growing water surf activities.
 This sport is a great way to surf the waves as well as explore the coast when the sea is calm.

 A playground for kitesurfers © David Lang

 Aérosport offers you the opportunity to try it out, along with the more traditional surfing, kayaking or sailing.
 And if you thought walking on water was impressive, what about flying across it?
 Thanks to optimal wind and sea conditions, the Îles de la Madeleine are a mecca for kitesurfing enthusiasts from around the world.
 Take advantage of your visit to try out this spectacular sport or admire the acrobatics of others.
-You can also try the land-based versions: recreational kiting, acrobatic kiting, power kiting or kite buggying.
-As you will soon realize, the Madelinot skies are home to more than seabirds!
+You can also try the land-based versions: recreational kiting, stunt kiting, power kiting or kite buggying.
+As you’ll soon realize, the Madelinot skies are home to more than seabirds!

 Just because you don’t have sea legs doesn’t mean you’ll be bored on the Islands—far from it!
 The archipelago’s endless beaches, capes, lagoons and rolling green hills offer superb hiking opportunities.
 One hike you won’t want to miss is to the top of Big Hill, on Entry Island, which is only accessible by boat.
 At 174 metres (570 feet) above sea level, Big Hill is the highest point of land in the archipelago—your reward at the top is a truly amazing view.